Editors choice: Credible Personal Loans

-You generally have two options when financing a tiny house: An RV loan or a personal loan.
+You generally have a few options when financing a tiny house:

 Many tiny houses are on wheels.
 If that’s what you’re looking for, RV loans could help you with funding.
 To qualify, your home needs to be certified by the Recreational Vehicle Industry Association, which makes sure it meets safety requirements for living and traveling on the road.
 It also must be made by a manufacturer.
 You can get this type of financing either through your home’s manufacturer or a provider that offers RV loans.